LeoTan123/NTU-CT2003-Assignment/README_DOCUMENTATION.md

 **Size:** ~75 KB | **Read Time:** 2-3 hours | **Priority:** MUST READ

 **What it is:**
-Your complete, detailed guide to understanding the ENTIRE project.
-This is your bible for the presentation.
+A complete, detailed guide to understanding the ENTIRE project.
+Essential for presentation preparation.

 **What's inside:**
-- ✅ Project overview (what are we building and why?)
+- ✅ Project overview (what we built and why)
-- ✅ Java concepts explained like you're learning for the first time (OOP, classes, inheritance, enums, etc.)
+- ✅ Java concepts explained from fundamentals (OOP, classes, inheritance, enums, etc.)
 - ✅ Complete architecture breakdown
 - ✅ Step-by-step CLI usage examples (exactly what users see)
 - ✅ Detailed feature walkthroughs for all three user types